-There was a deficit of £20.3M relative to the technical provisions (i.e. the level of assets agreed by the Trustee and the Company as being appropriate to meet member benefits, assuming the Plan continues as a going concern).
+There was a deficit of £2.7M relative to the technical provisions (i.e. the level of assets agreed by the Trustee and the Company as being appropriate to meet member benefits, assuming the Plan continues as a going concern).

-There was an estimated deficit of £404.4M relative to the solvency liabilities
+There was an estimated deficit of £466.5M relative to the solvency liabilities

-(i.e. the estimated level of assets needed to buy insurance policies for benefits earned to the valuation date).
+(i.e. the estimated level of assets needed to buy insurance policies for benefits earned to the actuarial valuation date).

-The Employer paid £3.8M into the Plan in April 2019.
-Currently no further Ongoing Funding Obligation Contributions are required to cover the amortisation of deficit and future accrual of benefits as these are expected to be covered by additional returns on the assets in excess of the discount rate.
-The only contributions required are Salary Sacrifice Funding Obligation Contributions (as defined in the Statement of Funding Principles) and the cost of any augmentations to benefits.
+The Company paid £10.7M into the Plan in April 2019 which was sufficient to pay off the technical provisions shortfall.
+Currently no further Ongoing Funding Obligation Contributions are required to cover future accrual of benefits as this is expected to be covered by additional returns on the assets in excess of the discount rate.
+In practice Ongoing Funding Obligation Contributions are recalculated annually.
+The only contributions required are Salary Sacrifice Funding Obligation Contributions and the cost of any augmentations to benefits.